US /postˈpon, posˈpon/

 It means to delay or postpone doing something.

-If you say, let's table this or let's table it, you mean, let's postpone it.
+If you say "let's table this" or "let's table it," you mean let's postpone it.

-Let's postpone it.
+Let's table it, let's postpone it.

 “I want you to postpone all other engagements for to-night—ay, even if you were summoned to